asdofindia/asdofindia.github.io/_posts/2016-09-09-mozilla-india-restructure.md

 Various functional and focus teams have already started talking.
 [View or modify the list here](https://public.etherpad-mozilla.org/p/MinMteams).
 If you do not see in this list the team you are interested in, make some noise and get it added.

 As for the provisional meta team, we haven't yet started working together as the provisional meta team and we hope to soon.

+If you have any questions or comments, please add them to [this discourse topic](https://discourse.mozilla-community.org/t/mozilla-india-restructure-whats-next/10761?u=asdofindia).